ryanaruanno/Optimized-Pitch-Arsenals/README.md

 Currently, the project is focused on:

-- **Model Training:** Rethinking how to handle pitch type usage effectiveness.
+- **Model Training:** Rethinking how to handle pitch type usage effectiveness and arsenal optimization.

 ## Next Steps

 In the upcoming stages, the project will address the following tasks:

-- **Model Training:** Training the pitch type usage effectiveness models.
+- **Algorithm Running:** Running the optimizer on all data.

 ## Project Structure